mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Don’t like getting implants but still want three razor sharp blades to pop out of your forearm?
 This is the weapon for you.
 The blades extend and retract through either a forearm muscle command or a wireless signal.
 Either way, it takes a Minor Action.

-Wireless bonus: The blades grant an extra Minor Action on the turn when they are extended or retracted.
+{REMOVE ME} - Wireless bonus: The blades grant an extra Minor Action on the turn when they are extended or retracted.

 **Katana**